 Upon the issuance of a FOA, EERE personnel are prohibited from communicating (in writing or otherwise) with applicants regarding the FOA except through the established question and answer process described below.
-Questions regarding this FOA must be submitted to <a href="https://https:
+Questions regarding this FOA must be submitted to WETOFOA@ee.doe.gov no later than three (3) business days prior to the application due date and time.
+Please note, feedback on individual concepts will not be provided through Q&A.